NZR J class (1874): Service

 They spread beyond Canterbury and could also be found working in Auckland, Waikato, and Hawke's Bay.
 The J class worked well whether it was pulling a long goods train or operating important passenger services in the early days of the Main South Line, but as traffic increased, it was superseded by more powerful locomotives and in 1917-18, four members of the class were converted to 2-6-2 tank engines (the WA class) to perform shunting duties in yards.

 Withdrawals

 By 1935, all 32 original J class locomotives had reached the end of their usefulness and were discarded, and none survived to be preserved.

 Surviving relics

 Although none were preserved, relics of J class locomotives can still be seen to this day at sites where NZR dumped withdrawn equipment.
-A locomotive dump at Oamaru had five J class engines dumped there, Js 15, 82, 83, 116, and 117, although most of these were removed from the seawall by protection works carried out by ONTRACK in 2008—2009.
+A locomotive dump at Oamaru had five J class engines dumped there, J's 15, 82, 83, 116, and 117, although most of these were removed from the seawall by protection works carried out by ONTRACK in 2008—2009.
 This dump was also the location of WA 120, which was one of the J's rebuilt as tank engines.
 Elsewhere, J 61 was dumped without cylinders at Branxholme and other miscellaneous components, large and small were dumped in other dump site locations.